google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 be `suspended`.
 If you listen to the `statechange` event, you can detect changes asynchronously.

-For info, checkout the small [Pull Request] that fixes WebAudio playback due to these autoplay policy changes for [https://airhorner.com].
+For info, checkout the small [Pull Request] that fixes Web Audio playback due to these autoplay policy changes for [https://airhorner.com].

-## Feedback

-At the time of writing, Chrome's autoplay policies aren't carved in stone.
-Please reach out to the Chrome team, [ChromiumDev on Twitter] to share your thoughts.
+Note: Web Audio FAQs can be found [here].

 {% include "comment-widget.html" %}